Anterograde amnesia: Notable cases

 The most famous case reported is that of patient Henry Molaison, known as H.M., in March 1953.
-Molaison's chief complaint was the persistence of severe seizures and therefore had a bilateral lobectomy (both of his medial temporal lobes were removed).
+Molaison's chief complaint was the persistence of severe seizures and therefore he was given a bilateral lobectomy, with both his medial temporal lobes removed.
 As a result, Molaison had bilateral damage to both the hippocampal formation and the perirhinal cortex.
-Molaison had average intelligence and perceptual ability and a decent vocabulary.
+Molaison had average intelligence and perceptual ability, and a decent vocabulary.
 However, he could not learn new words or remember things that had happened more than a few minutes earlier.
 He could remember anything from his childhood.
 If the memory was created from before his lobectomy, he still had the ability to retrieve it and remember.
 However, he was able to learn some new skills.
 He was the first well-documented case of severe anterograde amnesia, and was studied until his death in 2008.

 A similar case involved Clive Wearing, an accomplished musicologist who contracted a cold sore virus that attacked his brain, causing herpes simplex encephalitis.
-As a result, Wearing developed both anterograde and retrograde amnesia, so he has little memory of what happened before the virus struck him in 1985, and cannot learn new declarative knowledge after the virus struck him either.
-As a result of anterograde amnesia, Wearing repeatedly "wakes up" every day usually in 30-second intervals.
+As a result, Wearing developed both anterograde and retrograde amnesia.
+He has little memory of what happened before the virus struck him in 1985, and cannot learn new declarative knowledge after the virus struck him.
+As a result of anterograde amnesia, Wearing repeatedly "wakes up" every day, usually in 30-second intervals.
 He has a history of repeatedly recording these moments of waking up in his journal (e.g., On Sept 2, 2013, I woke up, etc. etc.) and crossing out prior entries, as if the other moments of waking up were not real.
-His episodic memory is nonfunctional (so he does not consciously recall having woken up 30 seconds prior).
+His episodic memory is nonfunctional, so he does not consciously recall having woken up 30 seconds prior.

 Clive is often elated to see his wife, as if he has not seen her for a while.
-Despite this, however, Wearing maintained his ability to play the piano and conduct choirs.
+Despite this, Wearing maintained his ability to play the piano and conduct choirs.
 This case is significant because it demonstrates declarative and procedural memory are separate.
-Therefore, despite anterograde amnesia preventing Wearing from learning new bits of information that can be explained in words (declarative memory), and also preventing him from storing new memories of events or episodes (also part of declarative memory), he has little trouble in retaining his musical abilities (procedural memory), though he has no conscious memory of having learned music.
+Therefore, despite anterograde amnesia preventing Wearing from learning new bits of information that can be explained in words (declarative memory), and preventing him from storing new memories of events or episodes (also part of declarative memory), he has little trouble in retaining his musical abilities (procedural memory), though he has no conscious memory of having learned music.